syang-lab/Pathway_Autoregressive_Text2Image_Model/README.md

 * reconstruction loss
 * discriminator loss
 * preceptual loss
-* codebook loss: gradient flow directly from decoder to encoder, because quantization step is not differenciable
+* codebook loss: gradient flow directly from decoder to encoder, because the quantization step is not differentiable.

 Stage2: Transformer (encoder and decoder)

-intuative explainatin: tokenized text, meanwhile tokenized images according to VQGAN code book. text tokens pass through the transformer encoder and image tokens pass through the transformer decoder and output the predicted tokens. the predicted tokens.
-The tokens obtain vectors according to the the codebook, and eventually decoded into images using Vit decoder.
+intuitive explanation: tokenized text, while tokenized images according to the VQGAN codebook.
+Then, text tokens pass through the transformer encoder, and image tokens pass through the transformer decoder and output the predicted image tokens.
+The predicted image tokens are converted to vectors according to the codebook, which are eventually decoded into images via the Vit decoder.

 * encode and tokenized images: Vit encoder+codebook